vmaiya123/hello-world/README.md

 # hello-world

-This is trule ly the first thing I am learnign about Github?
+This is truly the first thing I am learning about Github?
 Mmm.
-Interesting.
+Interesting!